Australia Gross Domestic Product: Real

 1975 - 2020 | Yearly | USD mn | World Bank

 AU: GDP: 2010 Price: USD: Gross Value Added at Factor Cost: Industry: Manufacturing data was reported at 84.131 USD bn in 2020.
 This records a decrease from the previous number of 85.538 USD bn for 2019.
-AU: GDP: 2010 Price: USD: Gross Value Added at Factor Cost: Industry: Manufacturing data is updated yearly, averaging 79.000 USD bn from Jun 1975 to 2020, with 46 observations.
+AU: GDP: 2010 Price: USD: Gross Value Added at Factor Cost: Industry: Manufacturing data is updated yearly, averaging 79.000 USD bn from Jun 1975 (Median) to 2020, with 46 observations.
 The data reached an all-time high of 96.145 USD bn in 2008 and a record low of 55.286 USD bn in 1976.
 AU: GDP: 2010 Price: USD: Gross Value Added at Factor Cost: Industry: Manufacturing data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Australia – Table AU.World Bank.WDI: Gross Domestic Product: Real.
 Manufacturing refers to industries belonging to ISIC divisions 15-37.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
 The origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
 Data are expressed constant 2010 U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Gap-filled total; Note: Data for OECD countries are based on ISIC, revision 4.

 Last Frequency Range